Abe Bailey Tour Programme

 Stage One: Before the tour leaves, all Bursars will meet in Cape Town for three days.
 The object of this time will be for the Bursars to be introduced to one another / to interact both formally and informally / to be appraised of the tour programme / to understand fully their role and the expectations of them.
 This stage concludes with a Farewell Dinner with the Abe Bailey Trustees and past Bursars (Old Abes).

-Stage Three: For nine days, the Bursars will be based at Goodenough College in North London.
-During this time, they will be touring the sights of London, meeting people of interest, giving presentations to the bursars, attending discussion groups, attending West End theatre productions like Hamilton and Les Miserables.
+Stage Two: For nine days, the Bursars will be based at Goodenough College in North London.
+During this time, they will be touring the sights of London, meeting people of interest, giving presentations to the bursars, attending discussion groups, attending two West End theatre productions like Hamilton.
 Depending on individual interests, Bursars will choose museums and work shadow opportunities.